Analysis: Could Labour's tough choices cost them votes?

 Can’t they both be fundamentals, or does it have to be one or the other?

-“It's a long way to the election,” Mark McGeoghegan, the Associate Director at Ipsos and Herald columnist tells me.
+“It's a long way to the election,” Mark McGeoghegan, the University of Glasgow researcher and Herald columnist tells me.
 “But this in addition to other ditched pledges is doing a lot to undermine the change agenda Labour will need to succeed north of the border.”

 He says the impact will depend on how much the row cuts through to the public, and in particular those 2019 SNP voters who might be thinking about switching to Labour.